justinclarkhome/UdacityDataScienceProject2/README.md

 3. Go to http://0.0.0.0:3001/

-# Project Overview

-# CRISP-DM Flow
+# Project Overview / CRISP-DM Flow
-- ALL of this should go in the README.md file at the end of the project.
-- The rubric states the README should contain a lot of info.

 ## Business Understanding
 - The purpose of this project is to identify an efficient way to model emergency messages to determine which are most informative for making a quick disaster response decision.
 This is important as resources for disaster response are limited and false positives can prevent those resources from being deployed where they are needed most.